OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 PBKDF2 can be used with HMACs based on a number of different hashing algorithms.
 HMAC-SHA-256 is widely supported and is recommended by NIST.

 The work factor for PBKDF2 is implemented through the iteration count, which should be at least 10,000 (although values of up to 100,000 may be appropriate in higher security environments).

-#### Bcrypt

-[Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) is the most widely supported of the algorithms and should be the default choice unless there are specific requirements for PBKDF2, or appropriate knowledge to tune Argon2.

-The default work factor for Bcrypt is 10, and this should generally be raised to 12 unless operating on older or lower-powered systems.

 ### Upgrading Legacy Hashes